 Further details of rules governing the prize are listed above.

-Please submit documents in both electronic and paper form by Wednesday, 22 May 2013 (note slightly later date this year) to:
+Please submit documents in both electronic and paper form by Friday 2 May 2014 to:

 ALS Vice President